-- a.
-The employer may allow, at its discretion, a teacher who has been on sick leave to return to duty on a reduced hours basis if: - i. the teacher's doctor recommends and provides a medical clearance for the return to work, and - ii. there would be no staffing or timetabling problems for the school. - b.
-The daily hours the teacher does not work each week will be aggregated and deducted as sick leave as a proportion of the total hours they would usually work in that week. - c.
-Nothing in this clause shall be read as a limitation on the rights and obligations on employees and employers under Parts 6AA and 6AB of the Employment Relations Act (which deal with flexible working arrangements).
+- (a) The employer may allow, at its discretion, a teacher who has been on sick leave to return to duty on a reduced hours basis if: - (i) the teacher's doctor recommends and provides a medical clearance for the return to work, and - (ii) there would be no staffing or timetabling problems for the school. - (b) The daily hours the teacher does not work each week will be aggregated and deducted as sick leave as a proportion of the total hours they would usually work in that week. - (c) Nothing in this clause shall be read as a limitation on the rights and obligations on employees and employers under Parts 6AA and 6AB of the Employment Relations Act (which deal with flexible working arrangements).

-5.2.7 Absences due to an injury or accident covered by the Accident Compensation Corporation a.
-When a teacher is absent on account of a work-related injury by accident that is covered by the Accident
+5.2.7 Absences due to an injury or accident covered by the Accident Compensation Corporation

-- Compensation Corporation, no sick leave will be deducted for the period of absence. - b.
-Subject to section 71(4) of the Holidays Act 2003, when a teacher is absent on account of a non-workrelated injury by accident covered by the Accident Compensation Corporation, the sick leave is deducted to make up the teacher's normal remuneration (provided the teacher has a sick leave entitlement available), i.e., the payment of earnings related compensation plus the teacher's sick leave (where leave is available) will equal the teacher's normal remuneration. - 5.1.1 (a) A teacher who is granted leave due to sickness or injury not arising out of or in the course of the teacher's employment shall be entitled to sick leave on pay for a period or periods not exceeding the amounts set out in the table below.
+- (a) When a teacher is absent on account of a work-related injury by accident that is covered by the Accident Compensation Corporation, no sick leave will be deducted for the period of absence. - (b) Subject to section 71(4) of the Holidays Act 2003, when a teacher is absent on account of a nonwork-related injury by accident covered by the Accident Compensation Corporation, the sick leave is deducted to make up the teacher's normal remuneration (provided the teacher has a sick leave entitlement available), i.e., the payment of earnings related compensation plus the teacher's sick leave (where leave is available) will equal the teacher's normal remuneration.